AndyGOBrien/ts6-discord-bot/README.md

 A Discord bot that monitors a TeamSpeak server via the WebQuery API and displays the currently connected users in a Discord channel.
 The bot maintains a single, auto-updating embed showing who's online and sets its activity status to reflect the current user count.

+> [!CAUTION]
+> ONLY USE THIS IN A NEW EMPTY DISCORD CHANNEL
+> This will delete the chat history of the discord channel it is assigned to

 ## Features

 - **Live user list** — A single embed in a designated Discord channel shows all connected TeamSpeak users, updated every poll cycle.